Skip to content

 Up to 45 days behind actual holdings

-Rock Group ingests 13F filings from SEC EDGAR, parses the XML holding schedules, and loads them into a curated database.
-Each row represents a single holding (one security) for one fund at one reporting period.
+Rock Group ingests 13F filings from SEC EDGAR, parses the holding schedules, and loads them into a curated database.
+Each row is one security, held by one institution, at one reporting period.
+Your browser never queries that database directly — every request goes through this site’s own server, which pages, sorts and filters before anything is sent back.

 04. How to Use